cefriel/kg4di/docs/index.md

 - Explain the **any-to-RDF-to-any** integration pattern and its role in enabling semantic interoperability
 - Configure **Apache Camel routes** augmented with Chimera components for data transformation tasks
 - Write **lifting and lowering templates** using the Mapping Template Language (MTL) to convert between arbitrary formats and RDF
-- Apply **SPARQL CONSTRUCT** queries within a pipeline to build and reshape knowledge graphs
+- Apply **semantic transformations** within a pipeline to build and reshape knowledge graphs
-- Integrate external **SPARQL endpoints** (e.g. Wikidata) as enrichment sources in a declarative pipeline
+- Integrate external **data sources** (e.g. Wikidata SPARQL endpoint) as enrichment sources in a declarative pipeline
-- Deploy and run a complete end-to-end pipeline using the provided Docker environment
+- **Deploy and run** a complete end-to-end pipeline using the provided Docker environment

 ---

 ## Running Example

 To illustrate the pipeline stages, participants will work with a scenario involving the integration of public transport stop data (in **GTFS** format) with geographic and descriptive information retrieved from **Wikidata**.
-The resulting knowledge graph is visualised on an interactive map that updates as data flows through the pipeline.
+The resulting knowledge graph is visualised on an interactive online map that updates as data flows through the pipelines built by the participants.

 ![Interactive map showing public transport stops enriched with Wikidata landmarks](./dubrovnik.png)